demisto/demisto-sdk/demisto_sdk/commands/secrets/README.md

 **Arguments:**
 * **-i, --input**
-Specify file of to check secret on.
+Specify the file to check secret on.
 * **--post-commit**
 Whether the secretes validation is done after you committed your files.
 This will help the command to determine which files it should check in its